Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 • Outline: What are the main points of your piece?

-• Sources & Supplemental Materials: Very important when you're using statistics, as well as promoting other assets for your brand.
+• Sources and Supplemental Materials: Very important when you are using statistics, as well as promoting other assets for your brand.

-Content mapping doesn't stop at downloadable assets and blog posts.
+Content mapping does not stop at downloadable assets and blog posts.
 Your website architecture should align to the buyer's journey, with each page serving a specific stage.

 • Homepage and blog: Awareness-stage entry points